-Ulti-user communication systems represent competitive environments, where networked devices compete for the limited available resources and wireless spectrum.
+ULTI-USER communication systems represent compete for the limited available resources and wireless spectrum.
 Most of these devices are autonomous, and must adapt to the surrounding environment in a totally distributed and unsupervised manner.
 Recently, a number of emerging approaches have been considered to better understand, analyze, and characterize the dynamics of multi-user interactions among communication devices using biologically-inspired methods [1]- [3].
-The scientific rationale for this is that, as communication networks expand in size, the network "entities" grow in their diversity and ability to gather and process information, and hence, networks will increasingly come to resemble the models of interaction and self-organization of biological systems.
+The scientific rationale for this is that, as communication networks expand in size, the network "entities" grow in their diversity and ability to gather and process